Major indexes slip on Wall Street, reversing early gains

 Inflation has been a key concern for investors, who are trying to gauge how it will impact both the economy's recovery and the Federal Reserve's policy on maintaining low interest rates.
 The central bank has said higher costs for raw materials and consumer goods will likely remain temporary as the economy recovers, but analysts are concerned that the higher prices could stick around and dent companies' bottom lines while also crimping spending.

+“There are still inflationary pressures even if they (consumer prices) came in lower than expected," said Kristina Hooper, chief global market strategist at Invesco.
+“It doesn’t mean that it's over.”

+The most recent report on inflation at the wholesale level was worse than expected, signaling problems for companies contending with higher costs, she said.
+Those costs could be passed along to consumers, but companies unable to do that could see their upcoming earnings get dented.

-The broader concerns about inflation and rising prices have added to choppy trading, along with with lingering worries about how the more contagious delta variant of COVID-19 will impact an economy still finding its footing.
-Investors will get a glimpse at spending data later this week when the Commerce Department releases retail sales figures for August.
+The broader concerns about inflation and rising prices have added to choppy trading, along with lingering worries about how the more contagious delta variant of COVID-19 will impact an economy that's still finding its footing.

+“This environment is likely to continue,” Hooper said.
+“It may seem uncomfortable because we had such a strong market for so long.”

+Still, she expects stocks to continue making gains after Wall Street gets past much of the uncertainty over the Fed and the economic recovery, “but it could be a very bumpy road between now and then.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.